JIghtuse/uno-image-manipulation-example/README.md

 ### Extension entry points

-* ./description.xml
-  This file (and those that it references) describes the extension, its license in a human readable form.
+* ./description.xml - This file (and those that it references) describes the extension, its license in a human readable form.
-* ./META-INF/manifest.xml
-  This file explains the contents of the extension for LibreOffice to inject.
+* ./META-INF/manifest.xml - This file explains the contents of the extension for LibreOffice to inject.

 ### Files referenced from description.xml

-* ./description/license.txt
-  License shown to the user on installation.
+* ./description/license.txt - License shown to the user on installation.
-* ./description/description_en.txt
-  Human readable description to show e.g. in the extension manager.
+* ./description/description\_en.txt - Human readable description to show e.g.
-* ./description/extensionicon.png
+in the extension manager.
-  Icon to show e.g. in the extension manager
+* ./description/extensionicon.png - Icon to show e.g. in the extension manager
-* ./description/icon.xcf
-  Icon source image from GIMP
+* ./description/icon.xcf - Icon source image from GIMP

 ### Files referenced from manifest.xml

-* ./uno\_image.py
-  Python script that implements a service called org.libreoffice.imageexample.ImageExample
+* ./uno\_image.py - Python script that implements a service called org.libreoffice.imageexample.ImageExample
-* ./Addons.xcu
-  Describes how this extension wants to modify the toolbar.
-It adds an icon "Grayscale images" that triggers the org.libreoffice.imageexample.ImageExample service with "show_warning" argument.
+* ./Addons.xcu - Describes how this extension wants to modify the toolbar.
+It adds an icon "Grayscale images" that triggers the org.libreoffice.imageexample.ImageExample service with "export\_images" argument.
-* ./images/
-  Images in this folder used by Addons.xcu to add icon to new button.
+* ./images/ - Images in this folder used by Addons.xcu to add icon to new button.

 ### Files not referenced anywhere and ignored at runtime

-* ./build
-  A simple python script that packs the extension from the unpacked source.
+* ./build - A simple python script that packs the extension from the unpacked source.
-* ./extensionname.txt
-  A file hinting ./build how to name the produced .oxt file.
+* ./extensionname.txt - A file hinting ./build how to name the produced .oxt file.
-* ./README.md
-  This file.
+* ./README.md - This file.